MicrosoftDocs/winrt-api/windows.media.audio/spatialaudioformatsubtype_dolbyatmosforhometheater.md

 GUID for DolbyAtmosForHomeTheater.

 ## -property-value
-A string representation of the formats GUID.
+A string representation of the format's [GUID](/windows/win32/api/guiddef/ns-guiddef-guid).

 ## -remarks